arpethel/PodcastRSSFeed/README.md

 https://help.apple.com/itc/podcasts_connect/#/itc1723472cb

 Create the ApplicationDbContext class in the Models folder.
 The ApplicationDbContext class must inherit from the DbContext class, contain one contructor with an input parameter called options of type DbContextOptions<ApplicationDbContext> and call the base method's constructor with the options value as input.

-  public ApplicationDbContext(DbContextOptions<ApplicationDbContext> options) : base(options) { }

-Finally add the Podcast and PostcastEpisode DbSet properties to the ApplicationDbContext class.
+DbSet properties for both the Podcast and PostcastEpisode should be added in the ApplicationDbContext class as well.

-  public DbSet<Podcast> Podcasts { get; set; }
-  public DbSet<PodcastEpisode> PodcastEpisodes { get; set; }

 ![ApplicationDbContext][ApplicationDbContext]